 It is reasonable to say that hybrid vehicles helped usher in a new era of the auto industry.
 They paved the way for the rise in Electric Vehicles (EV) and remain popular as an option between a car with a traditional gasoline engine and an EV model.
 With that in mind, it is also fair to say that Honda played a major part in developing and expanding this market, particularly since it offered the first commercially-available hybrid vehicle here in the US.
 When looking at the 2021 Honda hybrids and similar models, it helps to have a sense of where we have been, to better understand the current lineup and what the future holds.

 While some other manufacturers might offer only one or two hybrid vehicles, Honda has never backed away from being a leader in this market.
-The 2021 lineup of hybrids features four different models, including one plug-in hybrid that can travel on battery power alone to go with its incredible hybrid performance.
+The lineup of new Honda hybrids features four different models, including one plug-in hybrid that can travel on battery power alone to go with its incredible hybrid performance.
 Choosing the right model can be tricky, however, but ultimately you really cannot go wrong with any of the impressive 2021 Honda hybrids available.
 The best one for you will likely depend on exactly what you are looking for – particularly since you have a few different sedan options and an SUV, so the size of the vehicle you want does come into play.

 Fuel economy will also vary from one model to the next, just as it does with any other type of vehicle, based on the engines in them and how they are designed.
 While any of these 2021 Honda hybrids will deliver superior fuel economy to a conventional model with a standard gas engine, there is still some fluctuation within them to consider.
 With so many different Honda options available to you, it certainly helps to have someone by your side while you navigate the choices you have.
 Come visit us at Gwinnett Place Honda today to see the full lineup of Honda hybrids, and we will make sure you choose the perfect one.